rosa-workshop-orange/openshift-lab/README.md

 ## Instructions

-A ROSA cluster has been created for your before hand.
+A ROSA cluster has been created for your beforehand.
 You can run the Lab inside this cluster with your GitHub user.

 | User      | Lab Guide |